Builditluc/wiki-tui/docs/getting-started/usage.md

 ```

 !!! example
-    If you want to change the language to German, simply pass its language code `de` as a argument
+    If you want to change the language to German, simply pass it in as a argument

     ```
     wiki-tui --language de
+    wiki-tui --language german
+    wiki-tui --language deutsch
     ```

     It will open wiki-tui with the language set to German